 - Drilling of the lesion produces excellent outcomes if the lesion is stable.
 (In this procedure, is the tear flap/bone is fixed, and not a threat to breaking away and floating in the joint, drilling into the bone will bring blood to the cartilage tear and instigate healing.
 Please see our article Knee articular cartilage surgery and non-surgical repair for a more detailed discussion of various surgical procedures and drilling).

 - Unstable lesions require fixation and, in some cases, bone grafting.
-(The osteo-cartilaginous block spoken about above has broken away leaving a hole in cartilage or bone or both).2
+(The osteo-cartilaginous block spoken about above has broken away leaving a hole in cartilage or bone or both).

 The cartilage plug and the bone peg

-Surgeons at the University Hospital of Montpellier suggest cartilage plugs for osteochondritis dissecans of the patella on a short-term basis.
+In the journal International orthopaedics, (5) surgeons at the University Hospital of Montpellier suggest cartilage plugs for osteochondritis dissecans of the patella on a short-term basis.
 The plugs are inserted during an autologous osteochondral mosaicplasty.
 Cartilage is removed from a non-weight bearing part of the knee and used to replace cartilage defects in the patella.
-The technique has been found reliable on the short term to restore patellar joint surface and obtain satisfactory functional results.3 L Lengthy time off is a concern.
+The technique has been found reliable on the short term to restore patellar joint surface and obtain satisfactory functional results.

-Doctors in Japan found that bone peg grafting, the removal of bone from a non-weight bearing bone and drilling them into a osteochondritis bone defect could get adolescent baseball players back on the field in 12 months.4
+Doctors in Japan (6) found that bone peg grafting, the removal of bone from a non-weight bearing bone and drilling them into a osteochondritis bone defect could get adolescent baseball players back on the field in 12 months.